Grand Tour (cycling): Women's Grand Tour events

-As of 2024, no three week races currently exist on the women's road cycling circuit.
+As of 2026, no three week races currently exist on the women's road cycling circuit.
 Historically, women have participated in three week long stages races, with various women's Tour de France events taking place since 1984.
 In the contemporary UCI Women's World Tour, the Giro d'Italia Women (first held in 1988), the Tour de France Femmes (first held in 2022) and the Vuelta Femenina (started in 2015, gaining its current name in 2023) are sometimes considered to be equivalent races for women – taking place over shorter, smaller routes around a week in length.
-The Vuelta Femenina takes place in May, the Giro d'Italia Women is generally run in late June / early July and the Tour de France Femmes is held in late July following the men's Tour de France.
+The Vuelta Femenina takes place in May, the Giro d'Italia Women is held in June and the Tour de France Femmes is held in late July / August.

-Some media and teams have referred to these women's events as Grand Tours, as they are the biggest events in the women's calendar.
+Some media and teams have referred to these women's events as Grand Tours, as they are biggest and longest events on the women's calendar.
 However, they are not three week stage races, they do not have a special status in the rules and regulations of cycling (such as more points in the UCI Women's World Tour, or allowing an increased number of stages), and some have argued that the races need to visit high mountains (such as the Alps) or contain time trial stages to be considered an equivalent event.

 Campaign groups such as Le Tour Entier and The Cyclists' Alliance continue to push organisers and the UCI to allow for longer stage races for women, as well as to improve the quality and economic stability of the women's peloton to allow for three week long races in future.

 From 2026, the UCI will award more ranking points to Giro d'Italia Women, Tour de France Femmes and the Vuelta Femenina compared to other races in the UCI Women's World Tour.